Adekri/Blockchain_AKR/README.md

 # Blockchain_AKR
-Simple implementation of blochchain, wallets and few transactions
+Simple implementation of blochchain, wallets and few transactions for cryptography lesson.